Consensys/doc.teku/docs/Reference/Rest_API/Rest.md

 Enable the REST API service by setting the [`--rest-api-enabled`](../CLI/CLI-Syntax.md#rest-api-enabled) command line option to `true`.

-You can interact with Teku APIs using the web browser by setting the [`--rest-api-docs-enabled`](../CLI/CLI-Syntax.md#rest-api-docs-enabled) command line option to `true`.
+Interact with Teku APIs using the web browser by setting the [`--rest-api-docs-enabled`](../CLI/CLI-Syntax.md#rest-api-docs-enabled) command line option to `true`.

 Access the APIs at `http:<interface>:<port>/swagger-ui` where: